 When imported materials are used, the subgrade and shoulders will be paid for at the contract unit price per cubic yard or per ton as specified.
-Treated material in place will be paid for in accordance with the applicable specification.
+Treated material in place will be paid for in accordance with the requirements of the applicable specification.

-Stabilized or paved shoulders shown as a pay item will be measured and paid for in accordance with Section 306.04, Section 307.06, Section 312.05, or Section 315.08, as applicable.
+Stabilized or paved shoulders shown as a pay item will be measured and paid for in accordance with the requirements of Section 306.04, Section 307.06, Section 312.05, or Section 315.08, as applicable.